 The Advantages of Day Trading ETFs

 Flexibility.
 ETFs have a leg up over the competition in that you can buy or sell them any time you want during the trading day, long or short, using cash or margin, all through your regular brokerage account.
-Needless to say, this flexibility is great for day traders.
+This flexibility is great for day traders.

 Versatility.
-What I especially like about ETF is that they offer a fantastic way for day traders to get exposure to market segments that may otherwise be difficult to trade.
-Not only are ETFs are versatile financial instruments, but they are also suitable for every trading style – day or swing trading.
+I especially like that ETF offers a fantastic way for day traders to get exposure to market segments that may otherwise be difficult to trade.
+Not only are ETFs versatile financial instruments, but they are also suitable for every trading style – day or swing trading.

 Selection.
-Given the fact that ETFs are available on the big market indexes, not to mention domestic bond indexes, international stock indexes, foreign currencies, and commodities, your options are unlimited.
+Your options are unlimited, given that ETFs are available on the big market indexes, not to mention domestic bond indexes, international stock indexes, foreign currencies, and commodities.

 Customized.
-Sometimes traders are interested in a market segment that doesn’t have an index on it.
-What ends up happening is that some companies go ahead and develop their own niche indexes.
-And in turn, issue ETFs on them.
-That’s why you can find ETFs for such markets as green energy and Islamic investing.
+Sometimes, traders are interested in a market segment that doesn’t have an index on it.
+What ends up happening is that some companies develop their niche indexes.
+And, in turn, issue ETFs on them.
+That’s why you can find ETFs for green energy and Islamic investing markets.

 Affordable.
-What I like about ETFs is that they provide you with a cheaper alternative to get exposure to a sector you might otherwise not have access to.
+I like that ETFs provide a cheaper alternative to get exposure to a sector you might otherwise not have access to.
 Say, for example, that I want to invest in gold.
 Luckily, I have many options.
-Buying gold bullion bars, a gold coin or even trade in gold futures contracts.
+I am buying gold bullion bars, gold coins, or even trading in gold futures contracts.
 But I don’t have the money.
 Sigh.
 What am I to do?
-Well, the cheapest option for me is to buy shares of $GLD. $GLD is a gold ETF that follows the market price of gold.
+Well, my cheapest option is to buy shares of $GLD. $GLD is a gold ETF that follows the market price of gold.
 What’s nice about $GLD is that it costs me a fraction of the amount of buying bars.

 More Bang for Your Buck With ETFs

-If you think the entire stock market will go up, you can buy a stock index like Dow Jones.
-For those of you unfamiliar with the Dow Jones Index, 30 companies make it up.
+If you think the entire stock market will increase, you can buy a stock index like Dow Jones.
+For those unfamiliar with the Dow Jones Index, 30 companies make it up.
 You have three options available.

-First, you can either buy all 30 companies that make up the Index.
-Second, you can buy DJIA futures contracts which can be really, really expensive.
+First, you can buy all 30 companies that comprise the Index.
+Second, you can buy DJIA futures contracts, which can be really expensive.
 Third, you can buy shares of an ETF that follows Dow Jones, like the DIA ETF, at a fraction of the price.